fetchai/carpark_agent/README.md

 The client agent (which can request data) can also be run on Windows.
 However, you cannot at present run the car park agent (which detects cars in a camera image) on Windows.
 This is due to some difficulties I have had getting the TensorFlow libraries running.
 These instructions have been tested on Windows 10.

 ### Git hub
-You will need to clone the repository from git hub as well as execute various linux type Bash scripts.
+You will need to clone the repository from github as well as execute various linux type Bash scripts.
 In order to do this, I recommend following these instructions to get Git-Bash installed.
 Follow these instructions up to and including Step 3 of "Configuring and connecting to a remote repository" - this steps starts with the words "After entering the above command..."'
 https://www.computerhope.com/issues/ch001927.htm

 You can now used Git-Bash to execute any of the Linux style bash scripts.